Ragtime Cowboy Joe: The Chipmunks

 Since the song was also credited to David Seville by Billboard, it became Seville's fourth consecutive Top 20 single.
 The single also reached No. 11 in the UK singles chart, the first and only Chipmunks song to chart in the UK until 1992's "Achy Breaky Heart".
 The B- or flip-side, also written by Bagdasarian, is titled "Flip Side".

+Disputed Origin

+During the late 1930's a swing version of the song was making the rounds in the Chicago/Southbend area.
+It was authored by Ralph R. Chandler who was a band leader in the area.
+One day over breakfast with band mates, Mr. Chandler was surprised that his version of the song came over the radio.
+Mr. Chandler maintained to his death that he authored the arrangement of the song's more popular version.
+His family descendants continue with his original assertions.